blue101010/FOM/tactics/FOMTA006.md

 ## Details

-Disguise secret information in unrelalated commands and scripts
+Disguise secret information in unrelalated commands and scripts.

 ## Techniques and counter-techniques